-As I sit in circle with women, I’m more and more amazed by our human spirit.
+As I sit in Red Thread circles, I’m more and more amazed by our human spirit.
 I’m in awe by how much we endure as creatures on this earth.
 The transitions that come our way, the pain we’ve moved through, the beauty that shines through regardless.
-I hear stories during Red Thread Circle, a simple practice part of each of my workshops that helps connect and hear from each voice in the circle.
+Red Thread Circles give space to hear from the many voices and bring connection to community.

 Simply stated, a Red Thread Circle gathers us together to explore our belonging, share our story, speak our voice, connect our common thread, claim our sacred responsibility and celebrate one another.